-All personal and medical records will be kept in the possession of the medical staff and ultimately filed after camp with the Administrator and will be considered confidential.
-Information will be released on a need-to-know basis, under the discretion of the medical staff.
+All personal and medical records will be kept in the possession of the medical staff and filed after camping with the Administrator and will be considered confidential.
+Information will be released on a need-to-know basis, at the medical staff's discretion.
 The medical consent form, if signed by each camper's parent or guardian, allows photos taken at camp to be used in publicity; however, absent parental consent, camper medical information will not be discussed with the media.

 Campers will be informed that they are under no obligation to discuss their medical or any other personal information with the media.
-They may do so if they desire, and the appropriate parental consents are on file, under the supervision of the Camp Director or his/her designee.
+They may do so if they desire, and the appropriate parental consents are on file, under the supervision of the Camp Director or his/her designer.